Cybersecurity Programs in Alaska

 Since professional communities can sprout from nowhere, you can help develop a scene.
 University of Alaska students at the Fairbanks and Anchorage campuses can be proactive by joining their respective school’s Cyber Security Club.

 Thanks to Alaska’s weather and relative isolation, the state lacks the high-profile conferences and workshops of the Lower 48.
-The following two events are the biggest for cyber security within Alaska:
+The following event is the biggest for cyber security within Alaska:

 - SANS Alaska: While it doesn’t come every year, the SANS Institute stopped in Anchorage for a weeklong intensive training in 2016 and may return.
 At the inaugural training, attendees had a choice between two courses: one in hacking techniques and the other in industrial cyber security basics.